VS64/mic-calibration-txt-to-etx/README.md

-Utility to convert microphone calibration file from .txt to .etx format for usage in AFMG EASERA ans SysTune.
+Utility to convert microphone calibration file from .txt to .etx format for usage in AFMG EASERA and SysTune.

 ## Prerequisites